NQCD/NQCDynamics.jl/docs/src/getting_started.md

 ```

 Now, we can finally run the trajectory using the `run_dynamics` function.
-This takes three positional arguments: the dynamics variables `z`, the time span
+This takes three positional arguments: the simulation parameters `sim,  the time span
-we want to solve for `tspan`, and the simulation parameters `sim`.
+we want to solve for `tspan`, and the dynamics variables `z`.
 For classical dynamics we also provide a timestep `dt` since we're using the
 `VelocityVerlet` algorithm by default.